El Cuatrero: Consejo Mundial de Lucha Libre (2014–2021)

 On January 19, 2018, as part of the annual 2018 Fantastica Mania tour of Japan, El Cuatrero defeated Ángel de Oro to win the CMLL World Middleweight Championship, holding four championships simultaneously.
 The match and championship change was the beginning of a long-running storyline feud between El Cuatrero and Ángel de Oro, where challenges for a Lucha de Apuestas match soon followed.
 On February 14, 2018, Nueva Generación Dinamita announced they were giving up the CMLL Arena Coliseo Tag Team Championship.
-The storyline explanation was that NGW wanted to focus on winning the CMLL World Tag Team Championship, a step up from the Arena Coliseo championship.
+The storyline explanation was that NGD wanted to focus on winning the CMLL World Tag Team Championship, a step up from the Arena Coliseo championship.
 The feud between El Cuatrero and Ángel de Oro reached its peak at the 2018 Homenaje a Dos Leyendas show, where both competitors put their mask on the line in the main event match of the night.
 El Cuatrero defeated Ángel de Oro two falls to one, forcing him to remove his mask as per lucha libre tradition.
 El Cuatrero would later make his first and second successful defense of the CMLL World Middleweight Championship against Ángel de Oro.
-At the CMLL 85th Anniversary Show, the Dinamita defeated Atlantis, El Soberano Jr., and Mistico as part of CMLL's most important show of the year.
+At the CMLL 85th Anniversary Show, the Dinamita defeated Atlantis, Soberano Jr., and Místico as part of CMLL's most important show of the year.
 On November 6, 2018, Cuatrero made his third successful middleweight championship defense as he defeated Titán.